What laid such ice in our veins?

 We shall go west as if our futures lie still in mourning,

-Companionable corpse on the shoreline the sea reaches to reclaim (better in the arms of Mother Mari than the famine)
+Companionable corpse on the shoreline the sea stretches and reaches to reclaim (better in the arms of Mother Mari than the famine)

 "Habeas Corpus Christi!"